robzr/bearDropper/README.md

  - more pipeline optimization to reduce running memory
  - ipv6

-Also see the sister project for sync'ing with RBLs: https://github.com/robzr/sub2rbl
+Also see the sister project sub2rbl for RBL based banning: https://github.com/robzr/sub2rbl